CarlQLange/chatgpt-arcana.el/readme.md

 ## About

 🔮 ChatGPT-Arcana is an Emacs Lisp package that gives you arcane powers.

-Yer a space wizard now, Harry.
+It lets you chat with ChatGPT directly from emacs, operate on your code or text, generate `eshell` commands from natural language, and more.

 ## Examples